Exactly solvable Schr\"odinger operators related to the hypergeometric equation: Introduction

 In Sect. \ref{Preliminaries} we recall the definitions of hypergeometric and Gegenbauer function (the latter, following the conventions of \cite{DGR}), and we sketch the Liouville method that allows us to transform a Sturm-Liouville operator into a 1-dimensional Schr\"odinger operator.

-The core of the paper are the sections \ref{Gegenbauer Hamiltonians}, \ref{Hypergeometric Hamiltonians of the first kind} and \ref{Hypergeometric Hamiltonians of the second kind}, where the $3\times3$ families of Hamiltonians are introduced and studied.
+The core of the paper are the sections \ref{Gegenbauer Hamiltonians}, \ref{Hypergeometric Hamiltonians of the first kind} and \ref{Hypergeometric Hamiltonians of the second kind}, where the $3\times3=9$ families of Hamiltonians are introduced and studied.
 For each member of each family its spectrum and Green functions are computed.
-We also prove various identities that we already listed in the introduction, including the transmutation identities.
+We also prove various identities that we already listed in the introduction, including the transmutation identities. {\red These results are described in $9$ theorems, which have similar proofs, based mostly on the abstract theory described in Appendix \ref{Closed realizations of 1d Schrodinger operators}, and more fully in \cite{DL,DeGe}.
+The proof of the first theorem, Thm \ref{geg1}, is spelled out in more detail, the next ones are more concise.}

 Section \ref{The Laplacian on an interval, halfline and line} is devoted to 1-dimensional Laplacians with various boundary conditions.
 We explain why they are special cases of hypergeometric Hamiltonians.